Harry Entwistle: Anglican

 Entwistle was ordained a priest in the Church of England Diocese of Blackburn in 1964.
 After various parish appointments in Lancashire, he became a prison chaplain, serving at HMP Wandsworth from 1981 to 1988.
 He migrated to Australia in 1988 and continued his parish and prison ministry in the Diocese of Perth of the Anglican Church of Australia.
 He entered the Anglican Catholic Church in Australia, a member church of the Traditional Anglican Communion, in 2006.
-He served as Western Regional Bishop of that church from 2006 to 2012.
+He served as the Western Regional Bishop of that church from 2006 to 2012.

 Roman Catholic

-After reception into the Roman Catholic Church and ordination as a deacon, Entwistle was ordained to the priesthood at St Mary's Cathedral, Perth, on 15 June, 2012.
+After reception into the Roman Catholic Church and ordination as a deacon, Entwistle was ordained to the priesthood at St Mary's Cathedral, Perth, on 15 June 2012 by Bishop Timothy Costelloe.
 On the same day he was appointed Ordinary of the Personal Ordinariate of Our Lady of the Southern Cross.
 Entwistle was granted the title of Monsignor by Pope Benedict XVI in one of his last acts before retirement.